atilaneves/cerealed/README.md

 Arrays are by default serialised with a ushort denoting array length followed by the array contents.
 It happens often enough that networking protocols have explicit length parameters for the whole packet and that array lengths are implicitly determined from this.
-For this use case, the `@RawArray` attribute tells `cerealed` to not add the length parameter.
+For this use case, the `@RestOfPacket` attribute tells `cerealed` to not add the length parameter.
+As the name implies, it will "eat" all bytes until there aren't any left.

     private struct StringsStruct {
         ubyte mybyte;
-        @RawArray string[] strings;
+        @RestOfPacket string[] strings;
     }

     auto enc = Cerealiser();